Skip to main content

 Simple Example of React Hooks

-React Hooks was recently announced by Dan Abramov at React Conf and it offers a new way to do really simple state management without the use of class constructors.
+React Hooks was recently announced by Dan Abramov at React Conf, and it offers a new way to do really simple state management without using class constructors.
 Let us see how we can use this in a very simple way.

 yarn add react@next react-dom@next